lmondada/dphil-thesis/content/02_quantum/03_quantum_sota.md

 This is in some regards a poor man's maths, as much of the structure that comes with continuous infinite mathematical objects is lost along the way when discretised.

-Quantum computing on the other hand encompasses the whole breadth of quantum physical system evolution, with the underlying mathematics steeped in the theory of Hilbert spaces and Lie groups[^lie].
+In contrast, quantum computations on the other hand encompasses the whole breadth of (finite dimensional) quantum physical system evolution.
+Underlying this is a rich mathematical theory, steeped in the theory of Hilbert spaces and Lie groups[^lie].
+A direct consequence of the mathematics of quantum computations is the flourishing of an entire field of research dedicated to quantum circuit optimisations @Karuppasamy2025.
+They leverage the unique structure and symmetries of quantum physics to achieve significant reductions in the noise and resource requirements of quantum computations.
 [^lie]: If you are intreagued have a look at this nice introduction @Kottmann2024 and references therein.
 It's not as scary as it sounds.

-A direct consequence of the rich mathematics of quantum computations is the flourishing of an entire field of research dedicated to quantum-specific compiler optimisations @Karuppasamy2025.
-Using all the assumptions and theory of quantum physics to design smart optimisations is the strength of these techniques, but also their weakness: in the face of rising hybrid classical-quantum computations, it is a priority that the performant algorithms that have been developed for this purpose be adapted to handle intermingled classical computations.

-In this section, we will pass in review the main optimisation techniques---and closely related, the representation of quantum computations they use respectively---that have established themselves, with a particular focus on how they intersect with classical compiler design and how they generalise to work on quantum programs expressed in an IR such as `minIR`.
+In this section, we will pass in review the main optimisation techniques that established themselves within quantum compilers---with a particular focus on the representation of quantum computations they use and the assumptions they make about the computations they are optimising.

 #### Cost function

-A key point to settle first when discussing quantum optimisations is what cost function it is we are "optimising".
+A key point to settle first when discussing circuit optimisations is the objective of the optimisation---the cost function to be minimised.
-Unlike much of classical compiler research, which can rely on an established set of hardware targets and benchmark programs to use as optimisation objective, there is as of yet no settled answer on the "right" quantum metric that must be optimised.
+Unlike much of classical compiler research, which can rely on an established set of hardware targets and benchmarking datasets to profile the empirial, "real world" performance of compiled programs, the quantum world must often contend with simplified noise and architecture models to design proxy metrics, given the limited scale and availability of current quantum devices.

-Most work can however be clustered in one of two buckets: the cost measure of a quantum program is either designed to approximate the amount of noise
-(i.e. errors) that would be introduced by current and near-term hardware, or it models the resource requirements for the program execution on a more distant large scale device, with the assumption that all hardware errors will be suppressed using error correction @Karuppasamy2025.
+The quantum compilers research community has mostly coallesced around cost functions based on gate count statistics @Karuppasamy2025.
+Counting a type of gate is a simple and popular choice.
+Making some additional assumptions on the gate parallelism of future hardware, one may also consider cost functions based on gate depth, i.e. the length of the longest chain of gates that cannot be run simultaneously @Selinger_2013 @Basilewitsch2024.

+Despite their simplicity, gate counts have served well as a cost function in a number of use cases.
+Circuit optimisations typically target one of two hardware regimes.
-In many current architectures, the major challenge is to achieve high accuracy on entangling operations, i.e. quantum gates that make two or more qubits interact @Acharya2024 @Pino2021 @Koch_2007 @Blais_2007.
+In most current architectures, the major challenge is achieving high accuracy on entangling operations, i.e. quantum gates that make two or more qubits interact @Acharya2024 @Pino2021 @Koch_2007 @Blais_2007.
-While experimental realisations of many-qubit interactions have been demonstrated @Erhard2019 @Bluvstein2022 @Arrazola2021 @Evered2023
-and are at the core
-of certain proposed architectures @Bartolucci_2023 @Bourassa2021, the most common computation primitives exposed by current hardware are one and two-qubit gates, with error rates dominated typically by an order of magnitude by the latter @Steiger_2018 @Sivarajah2020.
+In superconducting qubit and ion trap architectures[^otherhard], for example, the gate set is typically composed of one and two-qubit gate types, with error rates dominated by an order of magnitude by the latter @Steiger_2018 @Sivarajah2020.
-It has thus become standard to use the number of two-qubit entangling gates as the cost function for near-term programs---typically the `CX` gate, though many other two-qubit gates could be used equivalently.
+For near-term hardware, the number of two-qubit gates---typically the `CX` gate, though many other two-qubit gates could be used equivalently---has thus become a standard optimisation cost function
+[^otherhard]: Experimental realisations of many-qubit interactions have also been demonstrated @Erhard2019 @Bluvstein2022 @Arrazola2021 @Evered2023 and are at the core of other proposed architectures @Bartolucci_2023 @Bourassa2021.

 When considering error-corrected computations, on the other hand, what is an "expensive" computation is no longer dictated by hardware noise,